Prag8855/aab/content/guides/convert-to-german-driving-licence.md

 - **Photocopy of your driving licence**
 - **Passport or personal ID**
 - **[Certified translation](/glossary/beglaubigte%20Übersetzung) of your driving licence**
     If your driving licence is not in English or German, you need a certified translation.
-You can get one from [Lingoking](/out/lingoking-drivers-licence) for 46€ or from [ADAC](https://www.adac.de/) for 55€.
+You can get one from [Lingoking](/out/lingoking-drivers-licence) or [ADAC](https://www.adac.de/) for around 50€.
 International Driving Permits are also accepted.
 - **A passport photo**.
 You can [get new passport pictures](/guides/biometric-pictures-in-berlin) for around 6€.
 - **An EC card or cash** to pay the fees (36.30€).
 Visa and MasterCard are sometimes accepted.[^9]
 - **[[Anmeldebestätigung]]** to prove that you live in Berlin.
 It's not always required.